grieff/weather-app/README.md

 # JS Weather App

 A Vanilla JavaScript Weatther web application built using Dark Sky API.
+It gives the current temperature (in F and C), a weather glymp and a little summary of the current weather at your location.
+If not given permission to use your location, it will not display any data.

 # What I Learned